opendatasoft/codelibrary/content/widget-tricks/ods-analysis/index.md

 ---
 title: "ods-analysis"
-description: "This widget exposes the results of an analysis.
-It can be used to display aggregations like sums, averages, min or max of numerical values, as a table, a custom chart or advanced KPIs."
+description: "Various examples to showcase ods-analysis.
+This widget exposes the results of an analysis, ie. multiple aggregations over an X axis."
 tags: ["ods-analysis", "aggregation", "chart", "display"]
 resources:
 - src: '*/'